freethenation/socks5-to-http-proxy/README.md

 # Socks Proxy to Http Proxy

-This repo contains a small command line tool which will expose a socks5 proxy locally forwarding its traffic to a remote HTTP proxy or [Firefox Private Network](https://fpn.firefox.com/).
+This repo contains a small command line tool which will expose a socks5 proxy locally forwarding its traffic to a remote HTTP proxy.

 ## Usage